Past presidents, family and friends bid farewell to Barbara Bush - Journal du Cameroun

 Barbara Bush is survived by five children, 17 grandchildren and seven great-grandchildren.
 She lost a sixth child — daughter Robin — to leukemia as a toddler.

-She was to be buried at the George Bush Presidential Library in College Station, Texas.
+She was buried at the George Bush Presidential Library in College Station, Texas, US media reported Saturday evening.